Mathematics

 Implementation

 At William Harding, Mathematics is taught through a mastery approach.
-We use Power Maths, a DFE approved scheme, as the main structure of our curriculum.
+We use Power Maths, a DFE approved scheme, as the main structure of our curriculum and supplement this with White Rose to ensure the work is meeting the needs of our pupils.
 This means that lessons are carefully planned and taught progressively, developing pupils’ mathematical fluency, mathematical thinking and conceptual understanding.
 Lessons are planned using a small steps approach to ensure that pupils can build on learning to develop a deep understanding of concepts.
 Pupils’ ability to connect new ideas to concepts that have already been understood is at the heart of this approach.

 Each lesson begins with an opportunity to develop fluency.
 The pupils then complete a discover task where pupils work together, using manipulatives, to solve a problem.
 Teaching uses the initial problem and enables pupils to develop and use a range of representations to understand concepts.
 Learning is carefully scaffolded to support children to complete independent tasks.